Noa404/Miscellaneous-code-that-may-prove-useful/README.md

 # About Me

 Hi my name is Noah and I am currently a Junior at Duquesne University and a Data Science Major.
-Throughout this semester and for who knows how long
+Throughout this semester I will be putting class code and notes into this repository.